-This method of editing uses the associated Component dialog and Properties panel mode to modify the properties of a Component object.
+This method of editing uses the associated Accordion dialog and Properties panel mode to modify the properties of an Accordion object.

-During placement, the Component mode of the Properties panel can be accessed by pressing the Tab key.
-Once the Component is placed, all options appear.
+During interactive length tuning, the Properties panel can be accessed by pressing the Tab key.

-After placement, the Component mode of the Properties panel can be accessed in one of the following ways:
+After placement, the Accordion mode of the Properties panel can be accessed in one of the following ways: